 The most expensive of all the types of keys, a smart key or keyless ignition is used for vehicles that have a start button on the dash.
 This technology operates through a proximity sensor in the vehicle that automatically detects the smart key when it is close by.
 Then, it will unlock your car and allow it to be engaged through the push start button.
 If you don’t have a backup key, you will need to bring your car and ownership proof to your dealership.
 It could take some time to order a new key if your dealer doesn’t have one in stock.
 If that happens, you can try calling your locksmith.
 There’s a higher chance that they’ll be able to quickly make a replacement key for you than if you bring your car to the dealership.

-With the above-mentioned ways on how to replace car keys will keep you have a clear idea of what to expect and whom to ask for help.
-For a fast, affordable, and efficient key cutting and car key replacement Sydney, call Apex Locksmiths on (02) 9569 4807 today!
-Depend on us to get the job done properly with little to no disturbance to your daily routine.
+The above-mentioned ways on how to replace car keys will keep you have a clear idea of what to expect and whom to ask for help.
+For a fast, affordable, and efficient key cutting and car key replacement in Sydney, call Apex Locksmiths on (02) 9569 4807 today!
+Depend on us to get the job done properly with little to no disturbance to our daily routine.
 We are available 24/7 and offer a wide array of products and services for all your security needs!